Blog

 • Warehouses and distribution centers

-• Tokenization opens up access to industrial assets without needing large capital outlays
+• Tokenization enables investors to access large-scale industrial assets without needing high capital upfront

 • Strip‑malls and local retail plazas